MIT License

 Returns the value of the :math:`r^2` statistic between the pair of

-method for computing large numbers of pairwise; please use either
+method for computing large numbers of pairwise LD values; please use either

 :meth:`.r2_array` or :meth:`.r2_matrix` for this purpose.

-:param int a: The index of the first mutation.
+:param int a: The index of the first site.

-:param int b: The index of the second mutation.
+:param int b: The index of the second site.

-:return: The value of :math:`r^2` between the mutations at indexes
+:return: The value of :math:`r^2` between the sites at indexes

 ``a`` and ``b``.